scaleoutsean/awesome-solidfire/README.md

 - Redhat OpenStack and Enterprise Virtualization - refer to the IMT
 - MicroSoft Windows (Hyper-V) - search the WSC site (example for the [H615C](https://www.windowsservercatalog.com/item.aspx?idItem=4109a235-2b2e-3200-d3ef-065c8ea7c0c6&bCatID=1282))
 - Citrix Hypervisor (formerly known as XenServer) - v8 is supported as per NetApp HCI VDI Solution with Citrix Hypervisor; for v7 refer to the HCLs for [storage](http://hcl.xenserver.org/storage/?vendor=56) and [servers](http://hcl.xenserver.org/servers/?vendor=56)
 - Oracle VM - go [here](https://linux.oracle.com/pls/apex/f?p=117:3::::::).
 Click on Storage Systems and in filter rop-down list select NetApp.
-Look for SolidFire models from the NetApp HCI Datasheet or Web site (for example, H610S)
+Look for SolidFire models from the NetApp HCI datasheet or Web site (for example, H610S)
 - Other Linux distributions validated (Cinder iSCSI) for SolidFire Element OS - Ubuntu, SuSE, etc. (the details can be found in the NetApp IMT)
 - Newer container-focused Linux distributions (Flatcar Container Linux, CoreOS) with iSCSI initiator
 - Oracle Virtualbox - not suported (as it uses its own iSCSI client that isn't validated by NetApp) but it works and you may want to use it in a lab environment (it's not stable enough for production use)